Kerala announces lockdown effective tonight till March 31; 28

 At Vatakara in Kozhikode district at least 500 people standing in queue in front of a beverages outlet were chased away by police.
 Several migrant workers, who were stranded at the railway station in Palakkad following cancellation of long distance trains in the last two days, were taken to an auditorium at nearby Kanjikode by labour department officials where they were provided food and accommodation.

-This will continue till services are resumed, according to officials.PTI RRT UD BN BN.
+This will continue till services are resumed, according to officials.PTI RRT UD BN BN BN BN.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)